takenet/textc-csharp/README.md

 Where:

-* **name** - The name of the token to be extracted, which must be unique in each declaration.
-This value is used to store values in the context or to bind to method parameters.
-Optional.
+* **name** - The name of the token to be extracted, which must be unique in each statement.
+This value can be used in the binding with method parameters or to store the value in the context. *Optional*.
 * **type** - The type of the token to be extracted.
-The library define some basic types, like `Word` and `Integer`, but the developer can define its own types.
-Mandatory.
+The library define some basic types, like `Word` and `Integer`, but the developer can define its own types. *Mandatory*.
 * **initializer** - The initialization date for the token type, which is used in specific ways accordingly to the type.
 For instance, in the `Word` type, it is used to define the set of words that can be parsed by the token type.
-Optional.
+In some token types with complex initialization values, this is presented in the JSON format. *Optional*.

-For instance, if we have a calculator that must accept commands like `sum 1 and 2` where `1` and `2` are variable values, the CSDL for this syntax is:
+For instance, if we have a calculator that must accept commands like `sum 1 and 2`, where `1` and `2` are variable values, the CSDL for this syntax is:

 ```
 command:Word(sum) num1:Integer conjunction:Word(and) num2:Integer
 ```

-We can simplify our syntax by omitting the name of tokens that we known that will not be used in the command execution, like some language constructs.
+We can simplify our syntax by omitting the name of tokens that we known that will not be used in the command execution (will not be bind to a method parameter or stored in the context), like some language constructs.
 In this case, the syntax will be:

 ```
 :Word(sum) num1:Integer :Word(and) num2:Integer
 ```

-We also can define optional tokens in the syntax, meaning that they can be present or not on the input, without changing the semantics of the text.
+We also can define optional tokens in the syntax, meaning that they can be present or not in the input/context, without changing the semantics of the text.
 To notate that, we must put a question mark (`?`) character after the type definition:

 ```